Accademia della Farnesina: Post-regime

-After the end of the Fascist regime on 25 July 1943, the GIL was dissolved and the schools were closed.
-In the Repubblica Sociale Italiana (RSI), Renato Ricci created a new youth organization known as Opera Balilla.
-He also founded once again the male and female academies respectively in Gallarate and in Castiglione Olona.
-When the war ended, many students, who couldn't finish the courses at the Fascist academies, asked to complete their training and to get the final degree.
-As a consequence, Parliament approved in 1950 law number 415.
-It stated that it was necessary to organize some courses so that the former students, who had to stop attending the academies, could pass the final exams.
-This law gave the possibility to many students, first of all, those expelled for racial reasons, to finish their courses.
-The law stated also that the courses organized in the RSI and the degrees granted by the academies of Gallarate and Castiglione Olona were not to be acknowledged by the Italian democratic state.
+After the fall of the Fascist regime on 25 July 1943, the GIL was dissolved, and the Accademia della Farnesina was closed.
+In the Repubblica Sociale Italiana (RSI), Renato Ricci created a new youth organization known as Opera Balilla and re-established the male and female academies respectively in Gallarate and in Castiglione Olona.
+When the war ended, many students who had been unable to complete their courses at the Fascist academies requested the opportunity to finish their training and obtain their final qualifications.
+In response, the Italian parliament passed a law establishing that these former students should be given the opportunity to pass their final exams by attending additional courses.
+This law enabled many students, particularly those expelled for racial reasons, to complete their studies.
+However, the law also stated that courses organised in the RSI and degrees granted by the academies of Gallarate and Castiglione Olona were not recognised by the Italian Republic.
 On 20 February 1951, the High Council of Public Education approved the regulation for the organization of the courses that took place in Rome from 1951 to 1954.
-To guarantee the training of the physical education teachers of the Italian democratic republic it was opened in Rome the Istituto Superiore di Educazione Fisica (ISEF) (or High Institute for Physical Education) in 1953.
-Only on 25 January 1967, the Institute obtained a final seat at the former GIL Music Academy located at the Foro Italico (former Foro Mussolini).
+The High Institute for Physical Education (ISEF) was established in Rome in 1953 to train physical education teachers, following a ministerial decree on September 18, 1952.
+It was not until 25 January 1967 that the Institute obtained permanent premises at the former GIL Music Academy, located at the Foro Italico (formerly the Foro Mussolini).